-(c) Bonds maturing on September 1, 2026, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or from time to time in part on September 1, 2025, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
+(c) Bonds maturing on September 1, 2027, and thereafter, shall be subject to redemption and payment at the option of the District, in whole or from time to time in part on September 1, 2026, or on any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
 See "THE BONDS - Redemption of the Bonds - Optional Redemption."

-(d) Subject to mandatory redemption by lot or other customary method of random selection on September 1 in the years and in the amounts as set forth herein under "THE BONDS - Redemption of the Bonds - Mandatory Redemption."
+(d) Subject to mandatory sinking fund redemption as provided under "THE BONDS - Redemption of the Bonds - Mandatory Redemption."